-In collaboration with ecbi, four workshops were held in 2008 in West Africa, Botswana, Guinea and Maldives.
-In 2009 and 2010 workshops were held in Dakar, Senegal, in Johannesburg, South Africa, and in Nairobi, Kenya to bring together national civil society networks operating in West, Southern and Eastern Africa respectively.
+In collaboration with ecbi, four workshops were held in 2008, in West Africa, Botswana, Guinea and Maldives.
+In 2009 and 2010 workshops were held in Senegal, South Africa and Kenya to bring together national civil society networks operating in West, Southern and Eastern Africa respectively.

 Film and audio

 Dago Tshering interviewed CLACC fellows about their work on adaptation to climate change for least developed countries during the COP16 climate change negotiations 2010.
 You can see the video below or watch it on IIED's YouTube channel.

 A series of paricipatory video films were screened at the Development & Climate Days film festival, which took place during the United Nations Climate Change Convention talks in 2008 and 2009.

 - Community Based Adaptation in Malawi – CURE, Malawi

 - Vulnerable communities' fight against desertification – AMADE-PELCODE, Mali

 - The importance of arabic gum to local commerce in Mauritania and its link to the stop of desertification and climate change – Tenmiya, Mauritania

 Southern voices on climate policy choices: Analysis of and lessons learned from civil society advocacy on climate change, Hannah Reid, Gifty Ampomah, María Isabel Olazábal Prera, Golam Rabbani, Shepard Zvigadza (2012) IIED